 Experiment with the sound processing commands until you find a combination of commands that produces an interesting sound.
-In the folder containing the Matlab® command files you created at the outset of this lab, use Notepad or a similar plaintext editor to create a file called name\sound.m (where name is replaced with your first initial and last name) and list the commands that produce your interesting sound.
+In the folder containing the Matlab® command files you created at the outset of this lab, open a file called name_sound.m (where name is replaced with your first initial and last name) and list the commands that produce your interesting sound.
 This file will have one command per line with no blank lines and no spaces at the beginning of each line.
-For example, the following file called NCotter\sound.m would play a low-passed version of the "handel" snippet:
+For example, the following file called NCotter_sound.m would play a low-passed version of the "handel" snippet: